Leverege/amplify-docs/docs/config/map-config.md

         Configuration of the rollover and selection cards themselves are performed in **Global Configuration**

 ### Appearance

-[Screenshot of Appearance tab of geofence/floor layers on map configuration]

 * **Fill Color**: Set the fill color using a set of known rgb values (e.g. rgb(0,0,200))
 * **Fill Opacity**: Set the fill opacity using a value between 0 (transparent) to 1 (opaque)